dheeraj-br/random2/explain.md

 - add commands to package.josn to manually lint and format code
 - `"lint:checkAll": "eslint ."`
-- `"format:all": "npx prettier --write ."`
+- `"format:fixAll": "eslint . --fix"`

 ---

 - add git hook pre-commit (using husky) to enforce linting rules on staged files (using lint-staged)
 - `npm i lint-staged husky --save-dev`
 - add `.lintstagedrc.json` file to hold commands that will be run against specific files and folders
-- call formatter and linter on all relevant files and folders
+- `{"**/*.{js,ts,html,css}": "eslint --fix"}`
+- use glob pattern to run command against all nested subfolders having any file name with ending with js, ts, html, css extensions
+- call eslint --fix to fix both formatting and linting errors with once command

 ---

-- add `prepare` script to package.json and call `husky install`
+- add `prepare` script to package.json that calls `husky install`
 - `npm pkg set scripts.prepare="husky install"` can be used to create it with command line
-- prepare script runs before and after `npm i` and before publishing package.
+- prepare script is built into package.json and runs before and after `npm i` and before publishing package.
 - `husky install` creates a new .husky folder with shell command folder, this should not be modified.
 - add pre-commit hook file by running `npx husky add .husky/pre-commit "npx lint-staged"`
-- this file will call the commands listed in `lint-staged` against staged files before a git commit is made
+- this file will call the commands listed in `lint-staged` against "staged" files before a git commit is made
 - pre commit hooks should be used to run linter, formatters and tests